CrescentJiao/Crescent-Jiao.github.io/_pages/about.md

 My  academic interest is the design and application of Augmented Reality & Virtual Reality in education and Game-based Learning.
 In the process of implementation, I am passion about using quantitative/quanlitative method such as learning analytics to understand students' interactions in the learning environment, and thus using the anlytics results to improve students' learning experience, such as using data visulization, dashborad etc.

+- The design and development of AR/VR in education
 - Learning science and technology, learning analytics, Multimodal learning analysis
-- The application of AR/VR in education
 - AI,Automated assessment, formative assessment, stealth assessment
 - Game-based Learning, Game design, interaction design
 - generative AI, AI chatbox